 S No. Name of Lender Nature of Relation Amount 1 Shri.
-Brahma K Gurbani Director 4,39,97,032 2 Smt.
-Meera B Gurbani Relative of Director 1,06,12,052
+Brahma K Gurbani Director 447.63 2 Smt.
+Meera B Gurbani Relative of Director 97.10

-35. CIF Value of Imports
+39. CIF Value of Imports

-FY 2020-21(Rs.)
-2019-20(Rs.)
+FY 2021-22(Rs.)
+2020-21(Rs.)

 Raw materials

 Packing materials

 Traded goods

 Capital goods

-- 36. Previous year's figures have been re grouped / and or re-arranged wherever necessary to confirm with the current year classification. - 37.
-Provision for accruing liability for Super Annuation / Retirement benefits have been made in the basis of the liability as actually determined as at the year end. - 38.
-Depreciation has been provided on the straight-line method as per the rates prescribed as of Schedule II of The Companies Act 2013. - 39.
-There were no employees drawing remuneration of Rs.60.00 lacs or more per annum or Rs.5.00 lacs or more per month, if employed for part of the year. - 40.
-Paisa is rounded off to nearest rupee. - 41.
-Micro and Medium Scale Business Entities: There are no micro, small and medium enterprises, to whom the company over dues, which are outstanding for more than 45 days as at 31st March 2021.
-This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the company. - 42.
-Additional Information pursuant to provisions of the Companies Act, 2013.
+- 40. Previous year's figures have been re grouped / and or re-arranged wherever necessary to confirm with the current year classification. - 41.
+Provision for accruing liability for Super Annuation / Retirement benefits have been made in the basis of the liability as actually determined as at the year end. - 42.
+Depreciation has been provided on the straight-line method as per the rates prescribed as of Schedule II of The Companies Act 2013. - 43.
+There were no employees drawing remuneration of Rs.60.00 lacs or more per annum or Rs.5.00 lacs or more per month, if employed for part of the year.